Test – Operation Wolf Returns: Microids’ failure

 One of the most punishing boss fights in the game.

 It’s all the more a shame since there were a lot of good ideas in this game: rescuing the hostages forces us to be careful.
-At the start of the adventure, we are also led to think that we will have to avoid shooting civilians in the city… But we will not come across many of them and clearly, this could have brought a huge plus to the game.
+At the start of the adventure, we are also led to think that we will have to avoid shooting civilians in the city… But we will not come across many of them and clearly, this might have brought a huge plus to the game.
 By shooting the animals, the player will also appear bulletproof vests and treatments, which will allow him to recover life.
 And then of course there is the presence of coop mode and VR mode, which quite logically offers much better sensations than on the pad.
 This had the potential for a great game.

 Even at €29.99, the bill remains very steep for a game that ships in a little over an hour, and which we will probably never return to.
 Clearly, it is the artistic choices and the lack of finish which weigh down this project which nevertheless had everything to please nostalgic players.